 Many websites including www.youtube.com offer advice for preparing to take Accuplacer.
 A web search will offer a multitude of sites.
 For more information about the Accuplacer Exam and the types of questions, please check out the Accuplacer Testing Booklet.
 An expanded preparation for the mathematics section is available at http://services.allegany.edu/math/placement.html

 The Science Placement or Anatomy and Physiology Placement Assessment is a Blackboard-based test and is not a part of Accuplacer.
 Students wishing to take anatomy and physiology-based courses such as Biological Science 121, 201, or 207, but who have not taken Biological Science 100, 101, or 109 must pass the Anatomy and Physiology Placement Examination.
-Students must schedule an appointment at least three business days in advance and have applied and been accepted to ACM.
-Students must have active Blackboard accounts.
-The examination is administered at all three campuses.

 The science placement assessment is not required for students planning to take introductory biology courses such Biological Science 100, 101, 103 or 109.